Krishna-Gopal-Pathak/CyberSecurity/Interview Question/Interview-Question.md

 ```
 SELECT * FROM users WHERE username = 'admin' OR '1'='1' AND password = '$password';
 ```
+In this case, because '1'='1' always evaluates to true, the query returns all rows from the users table, effectively granting unauthorized access to the application as the admin user.

 ## Insecure direct object references
 This type of vulnerability occurs when an application exposes a direct reference to an internal object, such as a file or database record.
 By manipulating the reference, an attacker can gain unauthorized access to the object.